Closures

 What is a closure?

-- Like previously discussed, JS variables can either be local or global scoped.
+Like previously discussed, JS variables can be either local or global scoped.

 function food() {